 The Company also reserves the right to adjust the amounts of premiums (except for reinsurance, where it is the insurer that retains the ability to do so).
 This provides protection against any excess costs and the ability to adapt to the current economic climate.
-The insurance companies operate under a group contract (except for reinsurance).
+The insurance companies operate under "group" contracts.
 The diversity of the policyholder portfolio and the individual amounts allocated to each insurance product eliminate the risk of concentration.
-Lastly, the insurance companies are reinsured for 50% of premium income across all claim types for borrower insurance (95% of turnover).

-For the second type of risk, all financial institutions and investment instruments are subject to Board approval prior to any investment of funds, and all counterparties must be rated at least "A" by Standard & Poor's.
+For the second type of risk, all financial institutions and investment instruments are subject to Board approval prior to any investment of funds, and all counterparties must be rated at least "A-" by Standard & Poor's unless an express decision is made by the Board of Directors.
 These ratings are reviewed regularly.